emacs-php/php-mode/README.md

        ->baz();
 ```

-**Note:** Alignment will only work if you use one of the three coding styles described below.
+**Note:** Alignment will only work if you use one of the coding styles described below.
 PHP mode uses [CC mode][] for indentation.
-If you use any indentation style other than `pear`, `drupal`, and `wordpress` then the method alignment above is not guaranteed to work.
+If you use any indentation style other than those described under the *Coding Styles* section then the method alignment above is not guaranteed to work.

 ### Nested Array Formatting ###